ctrueden/ctrueden.github.io/_posts/2026-06-02-trump-accounts.md

 Trump Accounts look like worse investments than both Traditional IRAs and Roth IRAs.
 Why aren't more folks in the financial sector pointing this out?

+*2026-06-05 update: I have since seen one article that covers why Trump Accounts are not competitive with other existing investment options: [Trump Accounts Serve No Clear Purpose and Would Exclude Vulnerable Children](https://taxlawcenter.org/blog/trump-accounts-serve-no-clear-purpose-and-would-exclude-vulnerable-children).*

 Not only is it impossible to withdraw early (unlike regular IRAs) — and not only does one have to suffer the narcissistic moniker "Trump Account" for decades in one's financial portfolio — but the math also doesn't work out.

 What follows is some quick LLM-powered (LLM-tainted?) calculation of common scenarios.
 I honestly have not checked the math super thoroughly, but I would be surprised if the conclusions drawn here are fundamentally wrong.